-During select visits, we have tried a large lineup of their wines, as we result we will mention only our favorites here.
+During a number of visits over the years, we have tried a large lineup of their wines, as we result we highlight only a few here.

 Merryvale has long produced a Chardonnay from the Hyde Vineyard in Carneros (the first vintage we tried of this vineyard from Merryvale was 2005).
 Larry Hyde is one of the most well-respected growers in Carneros – incidentally Larry is a partner in Napa’s HDV Vineyards with Aubert de Villaine, the co-owner of the storied Domaine de la Romanee-Conti in Burgundy.
 This Chardonnay is whole cluster pressed (they often use triple sorting to ensure they are getting only the highest quality fruit).

 The 2014 Merryvale Hyde Vineyards Chardonnay shows citrus aromas on the bouquet including nuances of lemon/lime and hints of hazelnut.
 Rounded but not creamy on the palate – shows depth without being heavy.
 Features intense flavor but with a crispness and noticeable liveliness especially on the finish.
-The wine goes through approximately 30% malolactic fermentation and spends 12 months in neutral oak – racked once and then bottled.
+The wine went through approximately 30% malolactic fermentation and spent 12 months aging in neutral oak – it was racked once and then bottled.

 Not to be left out is the affordable priced 500ml bottle Antigua, Muscat de Frontignan.
 This is a very unique for Napa wine that has a significant historical and winemaking pedigree.
 This wine was originally created at Beaulieu Vineyards by winemaker André Tchelistcheff in the 1960s.
 The wine is always a non vintage, created using the solera process where the latest release is created from fractional blends from previous vintages.
-Merryvale started producing this wine in the late 1980’s after purchasing barrels of wine that Andre personally made from vintages 1970 to 1983.
-Merryvale resumed making this wine from 1992 through 1997 – and made enough of it that they still have bottles available for sale either in the tasting room or on their website.
-Typical characteristics include its dark amber showing through the clear glass – with flavors of black walnut and hints of orange peel.
+Merryvale started producing this wine in the late 1980’s after purchasing barrels of wine that André personally made from vintages 1970 to 1983.
+Merryvale resumed making this wine from 1992 through 1997 – and made enough of it that for many years they still had bottles available for sale either in the tasting room or on their website.
+They continue to produce this wine each year.
+Typical characteristics include a darker shade of amber color showing through the clear glass of the bottle – with flavors of black walnut and hints of orange peel.

 In 2018 Merryvale converted part of their grounds to an outside terrace tasting space.
 While seated here, watch people line up at Gott’s Roadside across the street and or the wine train as it passes by on the tracks.
 And of course enjoy wines from Merryvale.

 Merryvale has one of the more advanced and extensive winery websites that we have seen (we hope we aren’t to biased in this regard as we provided server space for their website many years ago).
-For more information and to join one their wine club, visit: www.merryvale.com
+For more information and to join their wine club (with numerous benefits including access to their club lounge), visit: www.merryvale.com